postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/test-examples.md

 ### Testing for a message with specific property

-You can assert that the given object's properties are a subset of any messages received as a response.
+You can assert that the given object's properties are a subset of any messages received as a response:

 ```javascript
 pm.test('User details are updated successfully', () => {